10 Good Uses for Charcoal Briquettes That Have Nothing to Do With Grilling

 If you have some all-natural briquettes (or even lump charcoal) lying around and your grill is already cleaned up and closed down for the season, learn how you can put your charcoal leftovers to good use.

 1. Give your compost the carbon it needs.

 Charcoal consists of wood char, which is mostly carbon—and carbon is essential for making good compost.
-(And actually, if your compost gives off an ammonia-like odor, that’s most likely a sign of a carbon shortage!)
+If your compost gives off an ammonia-like odor, it’s most likely a sign of a carbon shortage.
 Toss a few pieces of the natural lump-style coal into your bin of food scraps and yard clippings to fortify your mix.

-In spaces that lack air circulation—think closet, attic, basement—put out several lumps of additive-free charcoal in a lidded plastic container pierced with a few holes.
+In spaces that don’t have a lot of air circulation—like your closet, attic, and basement—put out several lumps of additive-free charcoal in a lidded plastic container pierced with a few holes.
 The black nuggets will absorb funky odors and moisture, leaving the area smelling clean.
-Bonus: This arrangement works well in a fridge or under a sink too!
-(Just be sure to keep the container out of reach of children and pets.)
+This arrangement works well in a fridge or under a sink too—just be sure to keep the charcoal container out of the reach of children and pets.

-Stash a bit of charcoal wherever you store your hammers and nails.
+Stash a bit of charcoal in your toolbox, or wherever you store your hammers and nails.
 Thanks to its powers of moisture absorption, the coal will help keep your gear rust-free.
-Try a similar trick for your garden implements: Each time you finish a bag of charcoal, pour the the leftover bits from the bottom of the bag into the pot where you stow your garden spades and weeding tools—they’ll stay shinier and sharper.
+Try a similar trick for your garden implements: Whenever you finish a bag of charcoal, pour the leftover bits from the bottom of the bag into the pot where you stow your garden trowels and weeding tools.
+The tools will stay shinier and sharper.